 Web application

-reader comes with a minimal web application, intended to work across all browsers, including light-weight / text-only ones.
+reader comes with a web application based on Flask, Bootstrap, and htmx, intended to work across all browsers, including mobile and light-weight / text-only ones.

 Note